 Anna has lived in the Highlands full time since 2004 but has been visiting Morvern all her life and her family have had an involvement there since 1930.
-Her work is largely about the Highland landscape and Morvern has been the subject, and in particular, Ardtornish.
+The Highland landscape and Morvern, in particular, has been the subject of much of her work.

 Brian was born and educated in Edinburgh, completing his post-graduate diploma at Edinburgh College of Art in 1976.
 He spent most of his working life as an art teacher in Shetland, while painting and exhibiting in Shetland, mainland Britain and abroad.
 Now he has returned to live in Edinburgh.

 Cara McKinnon Crawford was born in Campbeltown, Argyll, and raised in the Highland village of Strathpeffer.
 All aspects of the arts were central to her formative years.
 Laterally resulting in a B.A Honours Degree in Drawing and Painting at Glasgow School of Art in 1984.